(JOUR) JOURNALISM AND STRATEGIC MEDIA

-Understanding the photograph as narrative; learning to see, interpret and capture images that communicate information and have meaning and storytelling power; manipulation of digital media with software for use in broadcast, web and print; ethical problems related to digital manipulation.
+Understanding the photograph and video as narrative through photojournalism techniques; learning to see, interpret and capture images that communicate information and have meaning and storytelling power; editing of digital images and video with software for use in broadcast, web and print; legal and ethical issues in photography.
 One lecture hour, four laboratory hours per week.
-PREREQUISITE: JOUR 2121.
+PREREQUISITE: JOUR 3900.

 JOUR 4120 - Advanced Reporting (3)

 Advanced use of computer technology and investigative techniques to access, analyze and develop database information in combination with traditional news reporting.
-PREREQUISITE: JOUR 3120, or permission of instructor.
+PREREQUISITE: JOUR 3120.